beNative/docforge/TECHNICAL_MANUAL.md

 -   **`App.tsx`:** The root component that orchestrates the entire application.
 It initializes the repository, triggers the data migration if needed, manages the main layout, and uses the data hooks (`useNodes`, `useSettings`, etc.).
 -   **`Sidebar.tsx`:** Manages the display of the `nodes` tree (documents and folders) and templates.
 It handles search/filtering, drag-and-drop, and keyboard navigation.
--   **`DocumentEditor.tsx`:** The main editor.
-It now receives a `Node` object.
-When content is saved, it communicates with the repository to hash the content, create a new version, and update the database, leveraging the content-addressable storage system.
+-   **`DocumentEditor.tsx`:** The primary user-facing editor component.
+It serves as a layout controller, managing the view mode (editor, preview, split-screen) and containing both the `CodeEditor` (Monaco) and `PreviewPane` components.
+It orchestrates the flow of data between the editor and the preview.
 -   **`SettingsView.tsx`:** Manages all application settings, which are now read from and saved to the `settings` table in the database.
 -   **`DocumentHistoryView.tsx`:** This view now fetches version history for a document directly from the database, providing a reliable timeline of changes.